Flying Dust 105

 Flying Dust 105 is an Indian reserve of the Flying Dust First Nation in Saskatchewan.
-It is less than a kilometre northwest of Meadow Lake.
+It is less than a kilometre north-west of Meadow Lake.
 In the 2016 Canadian Census, it recorded a population of 577 living in 169 of its 187 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 63 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.